 The Company is a defendant in, or a party to, legal actions related to matters that arise in connection with the conduct of the Company's business.
-The Company operates in a highly regulated industry and is routinely subject to examination by various governmental and regulatory agencies.
+The Company operates in a highly regulated industry and is routinely subject to examinations, investigations, subpoenas, inquiries and reviews by various governmental and regulatory agencies.
 The Company seeks to resolve all litigation and regulatory matters in the manner management believes is in the best interest of the Company and contests liability, allegations of wrongdoing, and, where applicable, the amount of damages or scope of any penalties or other relief sought as appropriate in each pending matter.

 On at least a quarterly basis, the Company assesses its liabilities and contingencies in connection with outstanding legal and regulatory proceedings utilizing the latest information available.
 The Company accrues for estimated losses when they are probable to occur and such losses are reasonably estimable.
 Any estimated loss is subject to significant judgment and is based upon currently available information, a variety of assumptions, and known and unknown uncertainties.
 The actual costs of resolving these proceedings may be substantially higher or lower than the amounts accrued.
-Based on the Company's current understanding of pending legal actions and proceedings, management does not believe that judgments or settlements arising from pending or threatened legal matters, individually or in the aggregate, will have a material adverse effect on the consolidated financial position, operating results or cash flows of the Company.
+Based on the Company's current understanding of pending legal and regulatory actions and proceedings, management does not believe that possible losses in excess of the amounts accrued arising from pending or threatened legal matters, individually or in the aggregate, will have a material adverse effect on the consolidated financial position, operating results or cash flows of the Company.
 However, unfavorable resolutions could affect the Company's consolidated financial position, results of operations or cash flows for the years in which they are resolved.